vedph/gve-doc/model/diplomatic.md

 So, even if each line drawn on the sheet is unique, and corresponds to a unique act happened in time, it can easily be traced back to a single pattern: the symbol for a line.
 This is an abstraction, but the departures from its ideal appearance can be easily discarded as irrelevant, just like when listening to a speech we discard allophonic variants and identify the immaterial phonemes behind these surface expressions.

-Sure, to provide more details, we could multiply these symbols: for instance, we could have one type for the horizontal line (`—`); another for the diagonal line raising from left to right (`/`); and yet another one for the diagonal line lowering from to left to right (`\`).
+Of course, to provide more details we could multiply these symbols: for instance, we could have one type for the horizontal line (`—`); another for the diagonal line raising from left to right (`/`); and yet another one for the diagonal line lowering from to left to right (`\`).
 The level of detail depends only on the project's nature and purposes.

 Anyway, whatever our choice, in the end we could always define a sort of **catalog of signs** representing hint types, like "horizontal line", "diagonal line up", "diagonal line down", "cross", etc. These would all be abstract types, discarding the single details of each specific stroke drawn on the paper; but they would capture their essential nature, dropping accidental features, while preserving all the different types required by our model.